-School: The Nobel School Academic Year2021-22 Please sign and return toSteve Morley(DSL) by I, have read and am familiar with the contents of the following documents and understand my role and responsibilities as set out in these document(s).: (1) The School/College's Child Protection Policy (2) Part One OR Annex A (delete as appropriate) and Annex B of 'Keeping Children Safe in Education' DfE Guidance, 2021 I am aware that the DSLs/DDSLs are: and I am able to discuss any concerns that I may have with them.
-I know that further guidance, together with copies of the policies mentioned above, are available on the school website.
+School nameSwing Gate Infant School and Nursery Academic Year2021-2022 Please sign and return toFrancesca Gallagher(DSL) by 21 October 2021 I, <insert name=""> have read and am familiar with the contents of the following documents and understand my role and responsibilities as set out in these document(s).:</insert> (1) The School/College's Child Protection Policy (2) Part One OR Annex A (delete as appropriate) and Annex B of 'Keeping Children Safe in Education' DfE Guidance, 2021 <please any="" college="" documentation="" for="" guidance="" insert="" other="" relevant="" school="" your=""></please> I am aware that the DSLs/DDSLs are: Francesca Gallagher Carrie Hardwick Leanne Hopper Sally Oliver and I am able to discuss any concerns that I may have with them.
+I know that further guidance, together with copies of the policies mentioned above, are available on the G Drive - Policies and in the school office.
 Signed Date